cornerstonian/info-automation-network/README.md

 I built a fully automated, no-code/low-code system that curates and distributes content across a network of 15+ Telegram channels, pulling from 300+ trusted sources.
 Topics are organized into distinct themes for **focused delivery**.

 Beyond the technical achievement, it’s a tool for **intentional information consumption**.
 Instead of drinking from a firehose, this system lets me **control the pressure**.
+I needed a way to rapidly consume high-quality, low-noise updates on critical topics and personal intererests like cybersecurity, the hip-hop industry, cloud, major tech developments and even entertainment and interests.
+Newsletters are noisy, and social feeds are inconsistent.
+So I built my own system of curated newsflows, I call Galaxies, delivered to me in real time.

 ---